 4. Vitamin A

-Vitamin A is an essential nutrient for children, since it aids in growth and development, healthy vision and good immunity.
+Vitamin A is one of the essential nutrients for children, since it aids in growth and development, healthy vision and good immunity.
 Understandably, a lack of this vital nutrient causes blindness, stunted growth and all kinds of diseases leading to early deaths.
 The WHO estimates that 250 million preschoolers are deficient in Vitamin A with one study estimating around 62% of India’s preschoolers to be deficient.
 A lack of vitamin A can also hinder the body’s use of iron and can hence cause a pseudo iron deficiency.

 Kids between the ages of 1-3 need about 300 micrograms of Vitamin A per day, while kids from 4-8 need 400 micrograms a day.
 Vitamin A is found in cod liver oil capsules, carrots, red and yellow bell peppers, sweet potato, pumpkin and beef liver.
 Breastfeeding during infancy also helps to prevent a Vitamin A deficiency.